radicle-dev/radicle-alpha/README.md

 The documentation is build with `make -C docs html`.
 Reference documentation for Radicle code must be regenerated with `stack run radicle-doc-ref` and checked into version control.

+## Issues

+We are currently using `radicle` itself to manage issues, and have therefore disabled issues on Github.
+You can create and see issues with the `bin/rad-issues` script.
+You can also reach us on the `radicle` IRC channel on `#freenode`.